-- A. A need to interview a party or witness who has been unavailable; - B. A need to review or analyze additional evidence, new allegations, or new complaints related to the matter; or - C. To prepare and finalize an administrative determination.
+- B. A need to review or analyze additional evidence, new allegations, or new complaints related to the matter; or - C. To prepare and finalize an administrative determination.

 The District shall send a written notice of the extension of time to the complainant and to a respondent who is aware of an investigation indicating the necessity of an extension, the justification for the extension, and the number of days the deadline will be extended.
 The District shall send this notice no later than 10 days prior to the initial time to respond.